 Oratory at Ford's Theatre

-A short-term residency with a Ford’s Theatre teaching artist for grades 3-12.
+A five-visit residency with a Ford’s Theatre teaching artist for grades 3-8.
 The residency culminates with the Oratory Festival, at which students perform a famous Lincoln speech from the Ford’s Theatre stage.
-This program is generously supported by Target.

 In either in-school or after-school residencies for grades 3-12, a Ford's Theatre teaching artist works with students to develop their own powerful voices through speech, writing and leadership skills.